tianqi72/machine-learning-in-scikit-learn/assignments/final_project/1_final_project_instructions.md

     The GitHub repo for this assignment should be public with a __single__ Jupyter Notebook (.ipynb) notebook and no subfolders.
 You can include other files (e.g., custom modules or code to deploy your model).

     I except the code to be reproducible (i.e., it will run on other people's computers).
 I will try run your notebook.
-So it transparant and testable for you, there are 2 options:
+So it transparent and testable for you, there are 2 options:

     1. You include a colab link in the README that I will click on.
     2. If there is no clear colab link, I will attempt run it on DeepNote using the import from GitHub.

     Thus, I suggest creating a conda environment for your project to manage dependencies.
 Feel free to use a copy of the conda environment from the class.

     Regarding data management, that Jupyter Notebook should read in a single dataframe or numpy-like array.
 If that single object is less than 40 MB, it can committed to the GitHub repo.
 If that single object is too large for GitHub, store the data on a public file sharing service (e.g., AWS S3) and code within the Jupyter Notebook should fetch it.
 The total size is limited to 100 MB.
+See FAQ about downsampling.

     All other work, such as exploratory data analysis, should not be in the repo and will not be graded.
 I suggest you have a second repo that contains the other work that might be of interest to other people (e.g., potential employers).